10 most beautiful at night buildings in the world

 Hofburg Palace at night

-The Hofburg Palace had been the main imperial palace and seat of government for the Habsburg dynasty since 1279 and it kept being expanded until 1913.
+The Hofburg Palace has been the main imperial palace and seat of government for the Habsburg dynasty since 1279, and it was expanded until 1913.
 It also served as the imperial winter residence.
-The Palace continues today to be the official residence and workplace for the President of Austria.
+Today, the palace continues to be the official residence and workplace of the President of Austria.

 6. The Winter Palace of St Peterburg